 Los Cardones National Park

 This is one of my favorite national parks in Argentina.
-Located in the region of Salta, in the department of Cachi, the park – which was created in 1996 – is characterized by massive cactus (cardones) and by a beautiful desert landscape.
-It is a perfect place for a road trip, but you will also find a few easy hiking trails taking you to nice viewpoints.
+Located in the region of Salta, in the department of Cachi, the park—which was created in 1996—is characterized by massive cacti (cardones) and a beautiful desert landscape.
+It is a perfect place for a road trip, but you will also find a few easy hiking trails that take you to nice viewpoints.

 Admission to Los Cardones National Park is free.
-You can easily access the park from Cachi and even from Salta.
-The best way to visit is independently by car, but there are also buses departing regularly from Salta.
+You can easily access the park from Cachi and even Salta.
+The best way to visit is independently by car, but buses depart regularly from Salta.

 Calilegua National Park